PMunch/futhark/README.md

 nimble install --passL:"-L<path to lib directory containing libclang.so file>" futhark
 #e.g.: nimble install --passL:"-L/usr/lib/llvm-6.0/lib" futhark
 ```

+# Known wrappers made with Futhark
+By the nature of Futhark wrappers can be made on the fly for a specific project.
+I've wrapped many large C projects with Futhark, but just for use in specific,
+and sometimes proprietary, codebases.
+That being said this list contains
+wrappers that are made with Futhark which have been published in some shape or
+form.
+These can very from just a simple file with some Futhark instructions, to
+full projects that add nice-to-have features on top of an existing C library.
+If
+you have a project of your own you want to show off, please make a PR!

+- [MAPM](https://github.com/PMunch/mapm-nim): Fully wrapped with destructors and a nice Nim interface
+- [libfuse](https://github.com/PMunch/libfuse-nim/blob/master/libfuse.nim): Quick and dirty wrapper for libfuse to play around with filesystems

 ## TODO
 - Proper handling of C macros (inherently hard because C macros are typeless)